aws-actions/aws-codebuild-run-build/README.md

 because of the limitations of GitHub Actions input values.
 Since all inputs for GitHub Actions are flat environment variables, we did not want to force people hand write JSON to configure the action.
+If you find that the options we provide do not meet your needs, let us know with an issue.

 ## License